Building a Better Business Climate

 Small Business Council

-80% of Chamber members are small businesses and we’re working to elevate the small business now more than ever.
+More than 80 percent of Chamber members are small businesses and we’re working to elevate the small business community now more than ever.
 We are convening a Small Business Council to ensure that your voices are heard.
 If you are interested in joining the Small Business Council please email us.

-The Policy Committee helps determine the Chamber’s legislative priorities and are comprised of member volunteers throughout the state.
-The Policy Committee covers the following areas:
+The Policy Committees help determine the Chamber’s legislative priorities under its 4HI pillars and are comprised of member volunteers throughout the state.
+The Policy Committees cover the following areas:

 How to Contact Your Legislator